Good Spirits by B.K. Borison: A Little Nice with A Lot of Spice

 Deeper Reflections

-This novel made me consider our perception regarding our familial relationships.
-We see through Harriett’s character that when it comes to broken familial relationships it’s not one-side.
-Blame can be easily spread.
-Placing an unfair amount of responsibility for how others perceive and experience you especially when you’re being yourself and pursuing life as an adult, contribute to dissatisfaction and identity issues.
+This novel made me consider our perceptions of our family relationships.
+Through Harriet’s character, we see that broken familial relationships aren’t one-sided.
+Each family member has their share of blame for the continual emotional abuse and neglect.
+Placing an unfair amount of responsibility for how others perceive and experience you, especially when you’re being yourself and pursuing life as an adult, contributes to dissatisfaction and identity issues.

-Taking ownership of your behaviors that contribute to these issues and properly asserting and individuating yourself from your family by setting boundaries is a great place to start the process of healing and learning how to create a healthy relationship with your family built on trust, compromise, reciprocity and respect.
+Taking ownership of your behaviors that contribute to these issues and correctly asserting and individuating yourself from your family by setting boundaries are great places to start the process of healing and learning how to create a healthy relationship with your family built on trust, compromise, reciprocity, and respect.

 Should You Read This Novel?